Wind and Truth: Plot

 Kaladin, Szeth, and Nale travel to the Lightweaver monastery to retrieve Shalash's Honorblade.
 With Kaladin and Nale debating over moral circumstance on supporting Szeth, Szeth goes into the monastery alone to confront the Stone Shaman, Moss-son-Farrier.
-However, Moss creates fourteen illusions of Shalash on hostages and gives Szeth an ultimatum to solve his puzzle.
+However, Moss creates thirty illusions of Shalash on hostages and gives Szeth an ultimatum to solve his puzzle.
 With Sylphrena's aid, Szeth manages to kill Moss and recover the Honorblade.
-After testing Szeth's loyalty of pilgrimage, Nale informs them that Odium has corrupted Jezrien's Honorblade.
+After Kaladin kills the Truthwater Honorbearer while defending Szeth, which Nale sees as breaking Szeth's loyalty of pilgrimage, Nale informs them that Odium has corrupted Jezrien's Honorblade.
 The trio plans to visit the Truthwatcher monastery to investigate after recovering Pralla's Honorblade.

 Jasnah settles into Thaylen city to observe the city's defenses for the upcoming battle and grows suspicious of the threat; she sends Windrunner scouts to investigate.
 Sigzil commands his armies to retreat to Narak Two after losing Narak One as Odium's forces and Unmade overwhelm them.

 After recovering from her encounter with Formless, Shallan, along with Renarin and Rlain, continues their search for the Unmade.
 Upon noticing the dark influence close by, Shallan finds the illusion of Mishram during the Recreance era and discovers that the Unmade is supporting the Singers.
 The Unmade senses her presence until Rlain and the Mistsprens protect her; Mraize stands by watching them before Odium begins observing the spiritual realm.
 After discussing Yanagawn, Adolin learns that Emul and Tashikk defected from Azimir and are supporting Odium, who plans to isolate Azimir from gaining an alliance.

 After losing the illusioned Honorblade, Dalinar enters the vision of the Last Desolation; he learns that Honor had abandoned humanity and the Heralds are broken, forcing them to abandon Taln and their post, keeping Odium imprisoned on planet Braize.
 Navani and Gavinor arrive just as Dalinar witnesses the Herald's departure.
 With only four days left, they require an anchor that speeds up time, and discover that the Stormfather is the anchor.
-As Dalinar bonds with the Stormfather, the Stormfather threatens to disconnect Dalinar.
-After bonding the anchor, the vision sends the trio to Urithru before the Era of Recreance occurred; Dalinar confirms that this is before Honor's death upon noticing the Windrunner Ririan from Feverstone that he saw in his previous visions.
+As Dalinar bonds with the Stormfather, the Stormfather threatens to sever his ties with Dalinar.
+After bonding the anchor, the vision sends the trio to Urithru before the Era of Recreance occurred; Dalinar confirms that the False Desolation takes place before Honor's death upon noticing the Windrunner Ririan from Feverstone that he saw in his previous visions.

 Cultivation sends her agents to attack Kharbranth and persuade Odium to surrender.
 Driven mad by grief, passion, and desire, Odium summons his powers and destroys Kharbranth, in the process killing all of Taravagian's family, supporters, and residents.
 Horrified by his response, Cultivation surrenders.